simenlokken/st2304_statistical_modelling_for_biologists_biotechnologists/README.md

 All exercises and course modules can be found here: **https://wiki.math.ntnu.no/st2304/2024v/start.**

-My way of solving these exercises is a "modern" approach by using The Tidyverse ecosystem instead of the classic Base R approach used by the course instructors.
+My way of solving these exercises is a "modern" approach by using the Tidyverse (**https://www.tidyverse.org/**) ecosystem instead of the classic Base R approach used by the course instructors.
 Not saying it's better, not saying it's worse, it's just different.
 It could be a nice transition into a different R ecosystem if that is of interest to some students.

 The repo may also contain some modules I have worked through, but these are most likely rather incomplete.